cs1302uga/cs1302-ce05/README.md

    is needed, regardless of whether the exception is listed using `throws`.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.
-Find the constructor and `setPrice` method in the in the "Construtor Detail" and "Method Detail" sections of the `Hourse` classes documentation webpage, respectively.
+Find the constructor and `setPrice` method in the "Construtor Detail" and "Method Detail" sections of the `House` classes documentation webpage, respectively.
 How does their documentation _differ_ with respect to the exception?
 Why?